mv-2112/canonical-openstack-docs/how-to/features/orchestration.rst

    sunbeam enable orchestration

-Use OpenStack CLI to manage orchestation stacks.
+Use OpenStack CLI to manage orchestration stacks.
 See the upstream `Heat documentation <https://docs.openstack.org/heat/latest/getting_started/create_a_stack.html>`__ for details.